 The best way to make sure your children learn how to use maps is to use them!
 Pick up a simple map of your town or area and tuck that into your family hiking daypack or everyday mom purse to have on hand on your regular walks around home.
 And, below you’ll find some other great ideas to get your kids moving and learning:

-Preschool Map Activities
+Preschool Map Reading Games

 A Map Treasure Hunt – draw a map of your home or yard (or have your older kids do this), then hide items and have your younger kids use the map to find the items.